lanl/LaGriT/docs/pages/docs/read_avs.md

 <pre>
-A UCD data structure consists of an irregular coordinate structure (or “model) made up of cells of various types.
+A UCD data structure consists of an irregular coordinate structure made up of cells of various types.
 Each cell has a corresponding number of nodes and connectivity.
-Mesh Data can be associated with the entire structure, with each cell, or with each node.
+Data can be associated with each node, cell, or the entire "model".
 The data is structured as a set of components.
 Each component can be either a scalar or a vector.
 The input file cannot contain blank lines or lines with leading blanks.
 Comments, if present, must precede all data in the file.
-The general order of the data is as follows
+The general order of the data is as follows.

 1. Numbers defining the overall structure, including the number of nodes, the number of cells, and the length of the vector of data associated with the nodes, cells, and the model.